 It also causes allergies and respiratory discomforts to some individuals in the same way that western red cedar does.
 However, it is highly resistant to rot, moisture, and insect attack.

-Northern white cedar finds use in outdoor applications for making posts, decking, shingles, fence posts, outdoor furniture, and pulpwood.
+Northern white cedar finds use in outdoor applications for making picnic tables, posts, decking, shingles, fence posts, outdoor furniture, and pulpwood.
 After balsa, it is one of the lightest forms of wood in the United States.

 Eastern Red Cedar (Juniperus virginiana)